How to Earn Interest on Crypto in 2023

 • Requires knowledge of crypto wallets

-Most people are familiar with centralized exchanges like Coinbase or Binance.
+Most people are familiar with centralized exchanges like Coinbase or Kraken.
 Another kind of exchange, called a decentralized exchange or DEX, lets people swap tokens from liquidity pools.
-Liquidity just refers to the ability to trade or sell your assets.

 For example, you can swap ETH for AAVE — all without moving your crypto to Coinbase or a similar exchange.